Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

 Catcher - Yogi Berra

-My nod here for the catcher would go to Yogi Berra who played with the New York Yankees 1946-1965.
+My nod here for the catcher would go to Yogi Berra who played with the New York Yankees from 1946-1965.
 Lawrence Peter "Yogi the Boogie Man" Berra was an American League MVP three times and an 18-time all-star.
 More importantly, he was a 13-time World Series champion who played an instrumental role in handling the pitching staff of so many excellent Yankee teams.
 "Yogi" had a .285 lifetime batting average with 358 home runs and 1,430 RBIs.
 Rightfully so, he entered the Hall of Fame in 1972.

 Sherm Lollar of the White Sox and Gus Triandos of the Yankees and Baltimore Orioles were other very good catchers in the 50s.
 Lollar was especially good, being a nine-time all-star and a three-time Gold Glove recipient.
-Sherm played a big part in the success of White Sox teams by being an excellent defensive player and handler of pitchers.
+Sherm played a big part in the success of the White Sox teams by being an excellent defensive player and handler of pitchers.
 Triandos wasn't as good as Lollar; however, he was a 4-time all-star during the late 1950s.

 Third Baseman - George Kell